kuiper2000/tropical-dynamics/_sources/Variability/MJO.md

 ## Wave Dynamics

-From wave dynamics perspective, the MJO has long been considered as a type of convectively coupled wave
+From wave dynamics perspective, the MJO has long been considered as a type of convectively coupled wave for two reason.
+First, MJO's circulation pattern is very similar to those found in the forced Kelvin, where the horizontal wind is characterized by a Gill-like response with easterly to its equatorial east and westerly to the west.